-This is nothing you should go out of your way to eat, but if you're curious, it is an omelet filled with diced ham, onions, and green bell peppers.
+Denver Omelet: This is nothing you should go out of your way to consume, but if you're curious, it’s an omelet filled with diced ham, onions, and bell peppers.

 Get in Touch

 Have questions not answered here?
-Want to send in a tip or a complaint or just say hello?
+Want to submit a recommendation or a complaint or just say hello?
 Here are some ways to get in touch with the Eater Denver staff:

 - Send us a tip, which can be anonymous if you choose, at our tipline.